It takes several weeks to get

 to compare apples with oranges.
 In Wisconsin, for example, 60% of public

-sector workers have earned at least a bachelor's degree, as opposed
+sector workers have earned at least a bachelor's degree, as opposed to

-such as health care and pension.
+care and pension.
 Click here

 for the source of the chart, along with further explanation.